66Origin/node-necs/README.md

 **In short:**

 - Entity, Components and Systems.
-- Components are not pure data, they have 'code' and can replace systems in some cases.
+- Components are not pure data, they can have 'code' and can replace systems in some cases.
 - On calling `update()` to an entity, all its childs and component will have `update()` called too.
 - There is an entity tree: each entity can have child entities.
 That means there is one 'super entity' which own all entities from your world.

-It is more like the `GameObject` (entity) and `MonoBehaviour` (components) from Unity.
+It is like the `GameObject` (entity) and `MonoBehaviour` (components) from Unity.

 **Core design principles:**